Quantitative-Conservation-Lab/IPM_sim/README.md

 ###### IPM\_sim\_2.0function.R

-Script contains two functions for simulating data: ‘simPopTrajectory’ and ‘simData’.
+Script contains two functions for simulating data: `simPopTrajectory` and `simData`.

-The ‘simPopTrajectory’ function simulates the true population trajectory by individual and age class, starting from the stable age distribution.
+The `simPopTrajectory` function simulates the true population trajectory by individual and age class, starting from the stable age distribution.
 Individual fates are retained throughout total number of years.

-The ‘simData’ function uses the output from the ‘simPopTrajectory’ function to simulate the observation process for each data type.
-The true individual data is broken down into independent sets, each is subject to observation error.
+The `simData` function uses the output from the `simPopTrajectory` function to simulate the observation process for each data type.
+The true individual data is broken down into independent sets and each is subject to observation error.
 Mark-resight, count, and reproductive success data are output from this function.

 ###### simulateTrajectories.R

-Script that pulls from the scenarios that were created in ‘0 - preparing scenarios’ and the functions in IPM\_sim\_2.0function.R to simulate observation data sets for model fitting.
+Script that pulls from the scenarios that were created in `0 - preparing scenarios` and the functions in `IPM_sim_2.0function.R` to simulate observation data sets for model fitting.

 ##### 2 - models